Public Records Center

 Appointments are not mandatory, but they will help the Regional Water Board facilitate the file review request.
 If you have made a file review appointment, please arrive at the Regional Water Board office at your appointment time.
 You will be directed to the file review area of the office, where the requested files will be available for your review.
 Failure to make an appointment may result in a delay while the records are located and reviewed, if necessary.

-.
+Please be aware that it is a crime to steal, remove, destroy, mutilate, deface, alter, or falsify Water Board records.
 In some cases, Regional Water Board staff may be assigned to observe the file review in order to protect the integrity of the records.
 Your assistance in maintaining the integrity of the Regional Water Board's records is appreciated.